sebastian-zieba/PACMAN/docs/source/stage20.rst

 Stage 20
 ============

-This new step finally extract the spectra.
+This step finally extracts the spectra!

 A new directory will be created in the work directory.
 It will look similar to this ``workdir + extracted_lc/2022-01-21_18-33-25``.
-We will save the flux information into there.
+We will save the flux information there.

 PACMAN uses `optimal extraction <https://ui.adsabs.harvard.edu/abs/1986PASP...98..609H>`_ to extract the spectra.